Automotive industry in Indonesia: Low Cost Green Car

 The Daihatsu Ayla, one of the first model in "Low Cost Green Car" category alongside the Toyota Agya.

 In 2007 the Indonesian government announced a set of tax incentives intended to help develop a "Low Cost Green Car" (LCGC) as an Indonesian people's car.
 The initial rules required a low price, set lower for villagers, a fuel efficiency of at least 20 km/L, and at least 60 per cent domestic content.
 A few projects were shown but none made it to market, and in May 2013 a new set of regulations was issued, meaning a 0% luxury tax for cars under 1,200 cc (1,500 cc for diesels) as long as they could meet the same 20 km/L mileage goal.
 The luxury tax is between 50 and 75 per cent for larger and less fuel efficient vehicles.

 Local manufacturing encouraged

-Indonesia levies an import tax of 10% on foreign imported luxury cars, while the import tariff for imported cars from outside the free trade area is currently at 50 per cent.
+Indonesia levies an import tax of 10% on foreign imported luxury cars, while the import tariff for imported cars from outside the free trade area is currently at 50%.